Faith Transitions

 People who experience spiritual abuse can become jaded and "throw the baby out with the bathwater."
 Paradoxically, atheism is just another religion - another map - another ism.

 Scientific materialism - the belief that only the physical world exists (without Spirit) - is a popular religion these days.
-It's the cause of much of the current suffering in the world as people expect science to solve all their problems.
+It's the cause of much of the current suffering in the world as people expect science to solve all of their problems.
 Political affiliations taken to an extreme are another form of religion.

 The way to transcend suffering is to realize that the map is not the territory.
 Your map of reality, whatever that map happens to be, is not the real Reality.
 There is a real Reality, but it cannot be put into words, doctrines, or scientific theories.